Moving Cold Data Efficiently, Reliably,

 - Lack of permissions and access control

 Each file on a NAS has permissions that restrict who can view, change, or execute the file.
 This is crucial to the security and privacy policies of your company.
-Yet, this critical element is lost when you move a file to the cloud.
+Yet, this critical element is lost when you move or tier a file to the cloud.
 How do you ensure that only the users with the appropriate privileges are able to access the files in the cloud?
 What happens if a user wants to recall it?
 How are access permissions restored and reinforced?
 These are important considerations and a significant shortcoming with clouds.
+Learn more about cloud data tiering choices.

 - Slower performance, longer latency